What is the Medical Training Initiative?

 - Regional or multi-employer collaborative arrangements using spare UK training capacity year on year (and again requiring college endorsement).

-The Government Authorised Exchange (GAE) is a sub-category of Tier 5 of the Home Office general migration rules.
+The Government Authorised Exchange (GAE) is a sub-category of the temporary worker visa route of the Home Office immigration rules.
 GAE is available to any migrant - not just in healthcare - coming to the UK through approved schemes aimed at sharing knowledge, experience and best practice.

 GAE further stipulates that the exchange scheme must not harm the resident labour market; there must be an overarching body managing the scheme and ensuring compliance with the requirements (this is The Academy of Medical Royal Colleges); the work applicant must be ‘skilled’ (defined as being performing work or roles to N/SVQ level 3 or above); finally, the applicant does not intend to establish a business in the UK.